semgrep/semgrep-vscode/README.md

 The following experimental features should only be used upon recommendation by Semgrep:

 - **Semgrep > Ignore Cli Version**: Ignore the CLI Version and enable all extension features.
+- **Semgrep > Use experimental language server**: Use the new experimental language server

 ## Commands